mkumar73/beckernick.github.io/_posts/2016-09-17-convolutions.markdown

 Deep learning is all the rage right now.
 Convolutional neural networks are particularly hot, achieving state of the art performance on image recognition, voice recognition, and text classification tasks.

 Since I didn't take any courses on deep learning in college, I figured I should start at the core of convolutional nets to really understand them.
-In a series of posts, I'll walk through convolutions, standard neural networks, and convolutional networks in Python/Tensorflow.
+In a series of posts, I'll walk through convolution, standard neural networks, and convolutional networks in Python/Tensorflow.

 So here we go.
-Time to dive into image transformation with convolutions.
+Time to dive into image transformation with convolution.

 # What is Convolution?